bnfour/md-mods/readme.md

 > This mod is not very useful unless you consistently score top 100 worthy results seen on the in-game scoreboard.
 > All other ranks are reported simply as `#100+`, be it #101, #1999, or even a score of 0.

-Please note the following caveats:
+Please note the following:
-- The score is compared to a snapshot of the scoreboard visible on preparation panel _as it were before starting the song._
+- The score is compared to a _snapshot_ of the scoreboard visible on preparation panel _as it were before starting the song._
-In order for the mod to work, allow the scoreboard to load before starting the song.
+- - In order for the mod to work, allow the scoreboard to load before starting the song.
 The mod will report `¯\_(ツ)_/¯` as a rank if the scoreboard state was not stored.
+- - Any changes to the scoreboard in between storing its state and using it to predict a rank (in other words, while you're playing the song) will **not** be reflected and may lead to the predicted rank to be off.
-- The mod simply compares achieved score with the scoreboard state as is.
+- The mod simply compares achieved score with the scoreboard state.
-The predicted rank is the position the score would be placed, _if eligible_ (as in "there is no better score already").
-If there is a better score, it is **not** excluded, so the predicted rank in that case is more of "what rank would someone else get if this score were his best record?".
+- - The predicted rank is the position the score would be placed, _if eligible_ (as in "you have not achieved a higher score before").
+- - A higher personal best is **not** excluded, so the predicted rank in that case is more of "what rank would someone else get if this score were his best record?".

-In addition, the mod may add a few `!` and/or `?` characters to the rank, depending on its "impressiveness" and "uncertainty" (all numbers inclusive):
+In addition, the mod may add a few `!` and/or `?` characters to the rank, depending on its "impressiveness" and "uncertainty" (numbers inclusive):
 | level ╲ stat | Impressive? | Uncertain? |
 | ---: | :---: | :---: |
 | Default | ` `<br/>ranks 51–∞ | ` `<br/>91–100 scoreboard entries |